getify/You-Dont-Know-JS/get-started/ch4.md

 But one of the most common practical questions I get at this point is, "What order should I read the books?"
 There is a straightforward answer... but it also depends.

-My suggestion for most readers is to proceed through this series like in this order:
+My suggestion for most readers is to proceed through this series in this order:

 1. Get started with a solid foundation of JS from *Get Started* (Book 1) -- good news, you've already almost finished this book!